-This file is available under both the GNU General Public License and a BSD-style copyright; see LICENSE.FlashPoint for details.
+This file is available under both the GNU General Public License

-2. Redistributions in binary form must reproduce the above copyright

-3. The name of Mylex Corporation may not be used to endorse or promote products derived from this software without specific prior written permission.
+- Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution. - 3.
+The name of Mylex Corporation may not be used to endorse or promote products derived from this software without specific prior written permission.